cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 But there are limitations.
 Most of what exists today are similar to that of a quiz with predefined questions with general and simple answers.
 Because of this, there are some that question the ability of AI to solve their problems. [^1]

-In this project I will use natural language processing to train a neural network using customer support conversations over twitter.
+In this project natural language processing will be used to train a neural network using customer support conversations over twitter.
 This system will be able to recognize tone pogression over a conversational thread, which I will then use to find correlations between tone and effectiveness of the service.

 Contents